Cutting a Pancake with an Exotic Knife: The k -armed V

 \section{The \texorpdfstring{$k$}{k}-armed {\sf V}}

-Our next shape is a long-legged $k$-armed {\sf V}, abbreviated $k{\sf V}$, which consists of a distinguished point, its tip (e.g., $(0,0)$), with $d_B = k \ge 1$ rays, or arms, emanating from it, with arbitrary angles between the arms, or any of its images under $\sG_{\mathnormal aff}$.
-A graph $G_{k{\sf V}}(n)$ formed by drawing $n \ge 0$ $k{\sf V}$'s has $V_{\sB} = n$ base nodes and $nk$ arms, with $\Ei = \Ri = nk$.
+Our next shape is a long-legged $k$-armed {\sf V}, which we define to consist of a distinguished point, its tip, with $d_B = k \ge 1$ rays, or arms, emanating from it, with arbitrary angles between the arms.
+We denote the \mabs\ of all such knives by $k{\sf V}$.
+Its group is $\affineGroup$, but if $k>2$ it does not act transitively: this is a heterotypic \mabs.
+A graph $\Gamma_{k{\sf V}}(n)$ formed by drawing $n \ge 0$ $k$-armed ${\sf V}$'s has $V_{\sB} = n$ base nodes and $nk$ arms, with $\Ei = \Ri = nk$.
 For maximizing the number of regions, it turns out to be best to take the arms to be distinct, and forming a fan with a small angular spread, as in Figs.\ \ref{FigWu2} and \ref{FigHatpinWu}.